You may not be an SEO expert. But as a store owner, you should know what it takes to appear in top search results. Let's get straight to the point!

 Why?
 Partially because much of it comes down to complex coding, and you won’t have enough time for it.
 Another reason is that your eCommerce store is unique, which calls for an SEO Magento strategy tailored specifically to your business goals.

 This article will not provide a panacea for all of your Magento SEO problems.
-This blog post aims to highlight, expand, and refresh your knowledge of what matters to the Google machine in 2022.
+This blog post aims to highlight, expand, and refresh your knowledge of what matters to the Google machine in 2022 and provide you with some Magento SEO best practices.

-If you’re short on time, feel free to request a Magento SEO Audit right away or continue reading below.
+If you’re short on time, feel free to request a Magento SEO Audit from our Magento SEO consultant or continue reading below.

 Magento SEO Checklist: What Goes First?